clarkritchie/clarkritchie/README.md

 ### :lock: 1Password Related

 - Sort a [1Password Note](https://gist.github.com/clarkritchie/1e223f3cd3657cd00722be52f4249c1a)
-- I made this Python script to [read Secure Notes from 1Password and push to GitHub Secrets](https://github.com/clarkritchie/1pw-github-secrets) -- this is very bespoke but is how we used 1Password Notes as the "source of truth" for env vars which were stored as GitHub secrets (environment, repository or organization).
-This code was originally forked from someone else's project but again,heavily modified heavily for my needs
+- I made this Python script to [read Secure Notes from 1Password and push to GitHub Secrets](https://github.com/clarkritchie/1pw-github-secrets) -- this is very bespoke but is how we used 1Password Notes as the "source of truth" for env vars which were stored as GitHub secrets (environment, repository or organization) -- code was originally forked from someone else's project then heavily modified for my needs
 - Do the above [but in a GHA](https://gist.github.com/clarkritchie/843c54c66af0833d05a88ab6fd84a544) -- this is the way